acheyfaiz/ghcc-nextjs/README.md

-# GHCC Appointment Management System
+# Global Hearing Care Centre (GHCC) Appointment Management System

-This is an internal appointment management system built with [Next.js](https://nextjs.org), designed to streamline staff-patient appointment scheduling with WhatsApp integration.
+This is an internal appointment management system designed to streamline staff-patient appointment scheduling with WhatsApp integration.
+This system is a complete revamp from [previous Flutter web version](https://ghcc-system.web.app), rebuilt using Next.js to provide better performance and user experience.
 Live system is available at [GHCC System](https://ghcc-system.vercel.app).

 ## About The System